 His work primarily focuses on immunization, HIV/AIDS and the application of human rights principles, norms and standards to public health policy and programs.
 Now an independent consultant based in France, Tarantola engages in research, teaching and publications on a variety of themes, devoting much of his time to the evaluation and strategic planning of global and international health ventures.
-He works closely with the Program on Global Health & Human Rights at the USC Institute for Global Health.
+He works closely with the Program on Global Health & Human Rights at the USC Institute on Inequalities in Global Health.

 - Field work commences for Global Fund project in Ghana, Indonesia (8/2/2017)

 - Africa Regional HIV Grant Evaluation Update: Interviews in Cote D’Ivoire, findings presented in South Africa (10/5/2016)

 - Non-communicable diseases and human rights: Global synergies, gaps and opportunities (4/18/2016)

 - 04/13/16 – Global Health Choices: Disease Eradication, Elimination, Control or Neglect?
 (3/2/2016)

 - Daniel Tarantola joins GHHR as Adjunct Professor of Research (9/4/2015)